martijnkleiweg/physio-cms/README.md

 ## License

-No license file currently in the repository — contributions default to “all rights reserved” by the author.
+All rights reserved by the author.
-Add a `LICENSE` (e.g., MIT) if you want to open-source it.

 ---